ISISComputingGroup/ibex_developers_manual/Developer-Server-Build.md

 - use one of the above procedures to create a new `c:\Instrument\Apps\EPICS`
 - checkout branches required for review, run make in just these directories if required
 - when done delete `c:\Instrument\Apps\EPICS` and rename `EPICS-keep` back to `EPICS`

-If you wish to work with a debug build, replace `x64` with `x64-debug` in above commands

 This scheme works as Visual Studio is binary compatible (even at object file level) from version 2015 onwards.
 Linking must be done with the most recent visual studio version used, the build server is currently running 2019, so any developer must also be using Visual Studio 2019.